ejiro-design/restuarant-app/README.md

 * Html and CSS

  ## Testing
+ * css validator : No errors was found after checked
+ * Html validator: no errors was found
+ * test cases (user story based with screenshots)

 1. Log in to your Heroku account and go to *Account Settings* in the menu under your avatar.
 2. Scroll down to the *API Key* and click *Reveal*